 Can schools force students to disclose their Facebook password?

 When Riley Stratton was in the sixth grade in 2012, school officials and a police officer brought her to an office where she was questioned about her email and Facebook comments.
-They coerced the twelve-year-old into giving up her Facebook password in the absence of her parents.
+They coerced the twelve-year-old into giving up her Facebook username and password in the absence of her parents.
 See here for an earlier post about Riley.

 Riley had written a critical post about a hall monitor and had an online chat with a boy of a “sexual nature.”
 Her posts were done at home, after school hours and on her own computer.
 Riley, with the help of the ACLU, sued the school district for violating her privacy rights for viewing her accounts without permission.